cncf/tag-contributor-strategy/README.md

   about a change you'd like to propose?

 - [Attend our meetings](https://tockify.com/cncf.public.events/monthly?search=Contributor+Strategy)
-  - We meet once a month, and we'd love to have you join us!
+  - We have a general TAG meeting once a month and many of our Working Groups / Teams also have regular meetings.
+We'd love to have you join us!

 ## Leadership